Cemeteries and crematoria in Brighton and Hove: Hove Cemetery

 The first person buried was Frederick Tooth on 15 January 1882.
 A timber merchant by trade, he was also a Hove Commissioner and a trustee of Shoreham Harbour and the Brighton and Sussex Equitable Permanent Benefit Building Society.
 This became the Alliance Building Society and, after a merger in 1985, the Alliance & Leicester (now a bank operating under the Santander brand).
 The first 8 acre of the cemetery were consecrated on 27 May 1882, shortly after 1/2 acre was set aside for Roman Catholic burials.
 Another 4 acre of previously undeveloped land, again on the south side of Old Shoreham Road, was consecrated in 1912 in a lavish ceremony, although paths had been laid out and trees were planted in 1893.
 The Roman Catholic section was not consecrated at first.
 A Muslim section was laid out in 1981.
 The later northern section of the cemetery has two Jewish burial grounds overseen by the Brighton and Hove Reform Synagogue, and there are sections for Polish burials, Baháʼí adherents and Coptic Orthodox Christians (there is a Coptic Orthodox church in Hove).
 An area of war graves was created in 1917 in the southern part of the cemetery for Canadian soldiers, and the Imperial (later Commonwealth) War Graves Commission (now abbreviated CWGC) enclosed and landscaped the section in the 1920s.
 This section is classified by CWGC as Hove Old Cemetery and has the graves of 102 Commonwealth service personnel of both World Wars.
 A similar enclosure was made later in the northern section—classified by the CWGC as Hove New Cemetery—for 37 World War II graves, of the 67 total Commonwealth service war graves that are in this section.

-Burials include Italian composer Luigi Arditi, England cricketer Jack Hobbs, art collector Alexander Constantine Ionides, Boer War general Thomas Kelly-Kenny, boxer Charley Mitchell and journalist and author George Augustus Sala.
+Burials include Italian composer Luigi Arditi, England cricketer Jack Hobbs, art collector Alexander Constantine Ionides, Boer War general Sir Thomas Kelly-Kenny, boxer Charley Mitchell and journalist and author George Augustus Sala.
 Nuns from the Little Sisters for the Poor, whose convent stood near the cemetery, are buried in a large grave in the Roman Catholic section.
 Space remains for new burials in traditional or flat ("lawn") graves.